Health Topics

 Is there anything else I need to know about a lipoprotein (a) test?

 Your genes control how much lipoprotein (a) you make.
+Genes are parts of DNA in your cells that you inherit from your parents.
+Genes carry information that controls what you look like and how your body works.
 By age 5, you usually have your "adult level" of lipoprotein (a), and it tends to remain about the same for the rest of your life.
 For that reason, diet and exercise may not change your lipoprotein (a) levels.

 But if you have a high level of lipoprotein (a), it's very important to take steps to improve your heart health.
 This will help lower your overall risk for heart and blood vessel problems, even though it may not change your lipoprotein (a) levels.